-Conference Rooms are rooms where speech intelligibility is critical.
-Concerence rooms should have reduced noise from air conditioning, mechanical systems and outside noise sources for privacy.
+Speech intelligibility is critical in conference rooms.
+To guarantee privacy, they have reduced noise from air conditioning, mechanical systems and outside noise sources.
 The room should have a reverberation time from .5 to .75 seconds.
 The lower the reverberation time in the room, the better the speech intelligibility.

-We have a variety acoustical door seal kits (ADA approved) to use around your doors to seal out leakage, around the door.
+- Acoustical door seal kits (ADA approved) can be placed to seal out leakage around the door.